Quack842/p4-dndcampaign/TESTING.md

 ## Testing User Stories

-### 1. As a Site Admin I can create, read, update and delete questions and answers so that I can manage the site content

-* An admin site has been provided so that the Site Admin can manage question and replies.

-* Question and replies can be created, read, updated and deleted from the site.

-* Questions and replies main fields are being displayed for the Site Admin to identify them easily.

-* Questions and replies can be filtered and searched to narrow down a specific group.

-### 2. As a Site User I can register an account so that I can create and rate questions and replies

-* Account registration has been provided for Site User.

-* Registered Site Users are given the possibility to submit questions and replies.

-* Registered Site Users are able to edit and delete their own questions.

-* Registered Site Users are able to vote upvote and downvote questions and replies.

-### 3. As a Site User I can create new questions so that I can receive help from other users

-* An Ask Question page has been provided for registered Site Users.

-* A form is available in the Ask Question page for the Site Users to be able to register new questions.

-* An Ask Question button is displayed to the registered Site Users at the top of the questions list to access the Ask Question page.

-### 4. As a Site User I can edit and delete my own questions so that I can manage the questions I created

-* Edit and Delete Question pages are provided for registered Site Users.

-* A form is available inside those pages for the Site Users to be able to edit or delete a specific question.

-* The Edit Question form is prepopulated with the current data for the user to be able to edit the content.

-* A Delete Question form is provided for Site Users to confirm the deletion.

-* Edit and Delete button are displayed on those questions the user has created to access the respective page.

-### 5. As a Site User I can reply to questions so that I can help other users to find a solution

-* A Leave Reply page has been provided for registered Site Users.

-* A form is available in the Leave Reply page for the Site Users to be able to register new replies to the questions.

-* A Leave Reply button is displayed to the registered Site Users under the Question content inside the Question Details page.
-This button is used to access the Leave Reply page.

-### 6. As a Site User I can edit and delete my own replies so that I can manage the replies I created

-* Edit and Delete Reply pages are provided for registered Site Users.

-* A form is available inside those pages for the Site Users to be able to edit or delete a specific reply.

-* The Edit Reply form is prepopulated with the current data for the user to be able to edit the content.

-* A Delete Reply form is provided for Site Users to confirm the deletion.

-* Edit and Delete button are displayed on those replies the user has created to access the respective page.

-### 7. As a Site User I can upvote and downvote questions and answers so that I can give relevance to the content.

-* Upvote and downvote buttons are provided for registered Site Users next to each question and reply.

-* Registered Site Users can upvote, downvote or remove their votes using those buttons from the Home and Question Detail pages.

-### 8. As a Site User I can view a list of questions so that I can select one to read

-* The Home page is a Question List, displaying all existing question to all Site Users.

-* Questions are displayed in creation date/time order, showing the newest questions on top.

-### 9. As a Site User I can search for specific questions so that I can easily find the information I am looking for

-* A Question Search field has been provided to all Site Users in the top of all pages.

-* This search field allow all Site Users to search questions using keyword(s).

-* A Search Results page with a list of questions matching the searched keyword(s) is provided.

-* The list gets paginated if the Search Results exceed 10 questions.

-### 10. As a Site User I can view a paginated list of questions so that I can easily select a question to view

-* The Question List displayed in the Home page is paginated every 10 questions.

-* Navigation buttons are provided on the bottom of each page to navigate easily between pages.

-### 11. As a Site User I can click on a question so that I can read the full question and the replies received

-* A Question Detail page is provided for all Site Users to review the full question content.

-* The question title in the Question List page is provided as a link so that Site Users can access the Question Detail page for each specific question.

-### 12. As a Site User I can view the replies a question received so that I can find a solution to the question

-* Question's replies are being listed inside the Question Detail page for each specific question under the question content.

- * Replies are being sorted by their rating so that Site Users can find the most relevant replies on top.

-### 13. As a Site User I can view the score on each question so that I can find the most helpful

-* The question's rating is being displayed for all Site Users next to each question.

-### 14. As a Site User I can view the score on each reply so that I can find the most helpful

-* The reply's rating is being displayed for all Site Users next to each reply.

-* Replies are ordered by this rating so Site Users can find the most relevant replies on top
+### 1. As a site admin I can create, update and Delete campaigns and venues.
+* An admin site has been provided so that the Site Admin can manage campaigns and venues.
+* Campaigns and venues can be created updated and deleted from the site
+* Campaigns and Venues fields are displayed for the Site Admin to identify them easily
+***
+### 2. As a Site User I can register an account so that I can create campaigns and book Venues
+* Account registration has been provided for Site User
+* Registered Site Users are given the possibility to create campaigns and book venues.
+* Registered Site Users are able to edit and delete their own campaigns and venues they booked.
+***
+### 3. As a Site User I can create multiple campaigns.
+* Create a campaign page are provided for Site Users.
+* A form is available inside that page to allow the user to create a new campaign.
+***
+### 4. As a Site User I can edit and delete my own campaigns so I can manage the campaigns I created
+* Edit and Delete Campaign pages are provided for registered Site User
+* A form is available inside those pages for the Site Users to be able to edit or delete a specific campaign
+* The Edit Campaign form is pre-populated with the current data for the user to be able to edit the content.
+* A Delete Campaign form is provided for Site Users to confirm the deletion
+* Edit and Delete button are displayed on the campaigns the user has created to access the respective page
+***
+### 5. As a Site Users I can view all the available venues at each region
+* A clickable image is available to for the Site User to select a region.
+* Information will show depending on the region the Site User clicks on
+***

 ## Code Validation